lbressler13/trick-calculator/README.md

 ## Build

 ### Build variants
-The app has 2 build variants: a dev variant, and a final/complete variant.
+The app has 2 build variants: a dev variant, and a final variant.
 The dev variant should be used for pieces of functionality that are still under development and may not be fully functional.
 The final variant should be used for functionality that has been fully tested and merged into the main branch.